 Your students can learn from Holocaust survivors and their relatives as they share first hand or handed down stories of survivor experiences.
 Click the tab above to learn more about the Holocaust Speakers Bureau or to book a Holocaust speaker for your class.

+Kindness is something that all of humankind should express.
 World Kindness Day is celebrated annually in November.
 The goal is to make the world a better place by celebrating and promoting good deeds and pledging acts of kindness.
 The interactive K-12 student resources below will provide students insight and encouragement.